pmihir/ecommerce-react/README.md

 # Little Tags - An Online Clothing Store

-Pesto Tech is proudly launching its own Online Clothing Store named **Little Tags**.
-You have been awarded with the project and you need to design and develop this project which should meet the requirements mentioned in the MVP below.

 # MVP Requirement

 1. Show Login/Signup popup to user when he/she lands on the site for first time.